Visualizing What You Read

 Image - Lession Started Image - Button Start

-• Have you ever read about a day at the beach and you could picture the sound of the waves crashing onto the shore?
+• Have you ever read about a day at the beach and felt like you were really there?

 Image - Video

-• Which of your five senses did you use to create your visualization?
+• Which of your five senses did the poem activate?

-Next to the illustrations you drew, write down words and phrases from the poem which helped you to visualize.
+Next to your sketch, write down words and phrases from the poem that helped you create your visualizations.

-• In what ways did your sketch help you to understand the poem or reinforce the author's words?
+• How did drawing your visual help you understand the poem better?

 Image - Button Next